Updated 09 October 2020.

 Solution: Start with one or two networks.
 Choose those that offer the most reach for your target audience and that you feel most comfortable using, and post regularly and consistently.
 Once you have mastered these you can scale up from there if you so desire.

-#5 No interaction
+5. No social interaction

 The key word in social media is social.
 It is supposed to be a place to connect and interact.
 Some businesses forget this and bombard their audience with their posts and opinions and forget to listen and respond to the feedback coming in.
 Most people who see your posts will never bother commenting so you should treasure those who do.